teleprint-me/w3rw/docs/ABI.md

 AbstractAPI()
 ```

+The AbstractAPI definition is a URL Adapter.
+This definition is implementation specific and is not utilized directly.
+There is no need to instantiate this class as it is instantiated automatically by the AbstractMessenger definition.

 - AbstractAPI defines a dataclass that represents information pertaining to the given REST API.

-_Note: There is no need to utilize this class directly as it is implemented automatically by the `AbstractMessenger` class_

 ### AbstractMessenger

 ```python
 AbstractMessenger(auth: AbstractAuth)
 ```

+The AbstractMessenger is a `requests` Adapter.
+It automates authentication requests by handling the naunces of making platform specific requests.
+It handles GET and POST requests and may paginate requests through the use of either a GET or POST request.

 - AbstractMessenger defines the `requests` wrapper.
 - This object is returned by executing the method `AbstractFactory.get_messenger(key: str, secret: str)`